 Our goal is to build upon the existing understanding of DISC Profiles by adding new dimensions in motivation theory and cognitive bias, providing unique insights into creating workplaces of the future, where authenticity and self-awareness are not only encouraged, but celebrated!

 Together (with your help!) we can achieve the following:

-It will take only 15-20 minutes to answer the F4S work style survey, and in return, you’ll get:
+It will take only 15-25 minutes to answer the two surveys, and in return you’ll get:

 Following Duval’s research in 2013 and 2018 asking the question can entrepreneurial success be predicted, Fingerprint for Success (F4S) has been committed to researching performance, wellbeing, and human development in the future of work.

-Fingerprint for success is expanding on the current understanding of DISC Profile types in the context of work by asking “what are the motivational and cognitive biases of the DISC Profile types at work?”
+Fingerprint for success is expanding on the current understanding of MBTI personality types in the context of work by asking “what are the motivational and cognitive biases of each of the MBTI 16 personality types at work?”

 Given increasingly esoteric job roles, the need to uncover the latent human (soft skill) talents will call for even more forensic examination of characteristics, preferences, and ability to develop the talent of the future (Cook & Cripps, 2005).
 Fueled with this same vision, F4S’s research (Duval, 2013) explored the human (soft) skills attributed to the success of a particular group, initially founders, in a specific context such as startups and high-growth ventures.
 Yet there are many more roles that need exploration.

-Used by teams in more than 195 countries, Fingerprint for Success (F4S) is a technology on a mission to empower individuals and teams to understand and bring out the best in themselves and each other at work.
+Fingerprint for Success (F4S) is research company and technology used by individuals and teams to understand and bring out the best in themselves and each other at work.

-For this study on DISC Profiles, we are aiming to partner with individuals that deeply care about advancing research that will support people to more deeply understand themselves and others and to bring out the best in each other at work.
+For this study on MBTI, we are aiming to partner with individuals that deeply care about advancing research that will support people to more deeply understand themselves and others and to bring out the best in each other at work.